jrom876/Python_Person/README.md

     2.   .txt file to sql interface for creation and manipulation of a database of ThisPerson text objects
     3.   unittest framework with assertions, searchlists, and iterators for testing all classes

-This project is under continual development, and may change at any time.
+This project is under continuous development, and may change at any time.